-When finished decorating your cookies, clean the face of your stamps with hot water and a soft brush to remove all traces of butter.
-Your cookie stamps may be washed like any dish.
-Let them dry and store in one of our cookie stamp home displays for a charming addition to your kitchen decor.
+When finished stamping your cookies, clean the face of your stamps with hot water and a soft brush to remove all traces of butter.
+Your cookie stamps may be hand-washed like any dish.
+Let them dry and store in a sealed container.

 Experiment with your own butter cookie recipes.
-You may want to avoid ones that contain baking powder or baking soda, as the design disappears as the cookie rises.
+You may want to avoid any that contain eggs, baking powder or baking soda, as the design tends to disappear when the cookie rises.

 Dough tinted with food coloring often makes the design more distinct.
-Lightly beaten egg white may also be tinted with food coloring and painted on the cookie with a brush.
-This is done immediately after the cookies come out of the oven.
+Lightly beaten egg white may also be tinted with food coloring and painted on the cookie with a brush immediately after the cookies come out of the oven.

-To paint your cookies after they are cooled, try mixing food coloring with water and powdered (confectioners’) sugar, then painting with a paintbrush.
+To paint your cookies after they are cooled, try mixing food coloring with water and powdered (confectioners) sugar, then painting with a paintbrush.
 You can also melt your favorite chocolate in the top of a double boiler (over boiling water to melt it slowly without burning it), and use a paintbrush to apply it to the design like paint.
-There are examples of painted cookies in our catalog in PDF form which you can view using Adobe Acrobat Reader from our website.

 Adjustments in baking time and temperature: